 - Use it for storytelling.

-- Import and export a variety of GIS data from common software like ArcGis, QGis, ESRI Shapefile, and others, which can turn the program into a professional GIS tool when necessary.
+- Import and export various GIS data from standard software like ArcGis, QGis, ESRI Shapefile, and others.
+The ability to import and export GIS data means the program becomes a professional GIS tool when necessary.

 - Adjust the time of day.